PartMan7/Three-Island/README.md

 **Note**: While using Greasemonkey and Tampermonkey, please **do not** add scripts from sources you don't trust.
 These scripts have higher permissions than most browser tabs, and can cause significant damage if a malicious script is run.
 (Comments have been added explaining the code line-by-line if you're not sure about this script's validity.)

 **Note**: Since these last two are just scripts, they don't update themselves.
 If you have an older version of the script(s) and would like to update, just copy-paste the whole thing over the old code and save.

+**Note**: To change Three Island settings in the Greasmonkey/Tampermonkey scripts, modify the values in the OPTIONS variable.

 ## Contributing
 The source files for Three Island are split across `popup` (for the extension display) and `src` (for the injection scripts and actual handlers).
 To build the extension, run `npm build` (or `node compiler.js`).
 Pull requests to fix bugs or introduce relevant features are improved, as are issues with detailed explanations.